 Small businesses often record healthy sales but still face pressure managing daily payments because accounts receivable remains unpaid for weeks or months.
-While invoices sit unpaid, expenses such as payroll, supplier payments and operational costs continue regardless of when customers pay.
+While invoices sit unpaid, expenses such as payroll, supplier payments and operational cost continue regardless of when customers pay.

 Accounts receivable factoring solves this mismatch by converting unpaid invoices into immediate working capital, helping businesses improve cash flow without waiting 30-90 days for customer payments.